Retrieval Grids

 Use free recall, not multiple choice.
 The whole point is effortful retrieval.
 Multiple choice allows recognition, which is cognitively easier but less effective for long-term retention.
 Students write their answers, then check against the correct responses.

 Include content from multiple time periods.
 This is what makes retrieval grids superior to a standard starter quiz.
-By mixing last lesson, last week, and last month, you build spaced practise into the routine without any additional planning.
+By mixing last lesson, last week, and last month, you build spaced practice into the routine without any additional planning.

 Make it reusable.
 Create grid templates for each unit.
 Change the questions each time you use it, but keep the structure consistent.
 Students learn the format quickly and can focus entirely on retrieval rather than understanding the task.